DR0529 HONORS THEATRE For those who want more

 Description:

 Honors Theatre.
 The course covers similar subjects as the regular theatre course in greater depth and requires more written and practical work from the student.
-The student must maintain a grade of "B" in order to remain in Honors Theatre.
+The student must maintain a grade of "B" and be capable of independent study in order to remain in Honors Theatre.
 A lower grade may result in the student being placed in the regular theatre course.

 Prerequisites: